 The contract surrounding this interface is that

-and resume
+suspend and resume may be

 called any number of times, but never before the Component is